fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * [ ] Decide if the feature must be explicitly enabled before declaring new IWSAMs.

-* [ ] We need to look carefully at a few things - e.g. IWSAM that define op_Implicit and op_Explicit.
-I've done "the right thing" in the code but we will need to test it.
+* [ ] We need to look carefully at a few things - e.g. IWSAM that define op_Implicit and op_Explicit. @dsyme says: I've done "the right thing" in the code but we will need to test it.

 * [ ] This: